At the height of the Great Depression, my grandfather left his brothers and moved with his wife and first newborn child from Oakland to Los Angeles.

 But one problem with adopting a transcendent identity is that racial issues, such as those just discussed, are too easily dismissed.
 Instead of pursuing God’s justice and peace, Christians can feel they are above such concerns.

 Further, the notion of a distinct, Christian identity is itself a chimera.
 We can never develop manners and norms outside of culture; to be human is to be shaped and shapers of a human culture.
-Our Christian life is expressed
+Our Christian life is expressed through culture.

 How else, then, might we wrestle with an Orientalized racial identity?